psweeting314/Ventilator-Splitter/README.md

 As of 3/21/2020, this has been tested for dimensional accuracy on a Prusa i3 Mk3S and printability.
 This will be updated.
 On 3/22/2020, I added a 2 way splitter for ventilators which cannot support 4.
 I also added some Male-Male and Male-Female adapters so standard ½” pipe (PVC, copper), can be used.
 These are friction fit as of now, but PVC could be glued.
-On 3/24/2020 received confirmation that it fits on ventilators at Albany Medical College.
+On 3/24/2020 received confirmation that it fits on ventilators.

 	3/30/2020 Launched GitHub

-	   Designed by Philip Sweeting (PSS Innovations), with help from Brandon Weller and Garret Garner.
+	   Designed by Philip Sweeting (PSS Innovations), with help from Garret Garner.

 pssinnovationsllc@gmail.com